llama-risk/docs-gho/docs/concepts/how-gho-works/gho-implementation.md

 ## Borrow cap

 The total amount of GHO that can be minted is limited by a borrow cap that can be and is regularly adjusted by Aave's Governance.

-After the launch, GHO stablecoin struggled to keep its peg.
-In order to counter these issues Aave's governance began closely monitoring GHO's market parameters and performance.
-Ever since then, Aave's Governance has taken a conservative approach to the borrow cap increases opening the borrow cap step-by-step.
 Borrow cap and other GHO metrics can be monitored in TokenLogic [GHO analytics dashboard](https://aave.tokenlogic.xyz/gho).

 ## Isolation Mode